vwdr/IP-Tracker/README.md

 - [Mock turtle](https://mockturtle.net/)
 - [Mock Server](https://www.mocks-server.org/docs/integrations/javascript/)

-An interesting aspect of my development process for the IP Address Tra was the use of a mock server to simulate API responses.
-This allowed me to continue building  the application without consuming credits from the actual IP Geolocation API by IPify.
-By implementing a mock server, I was able to work efficiently and ensure that the app's functionality was intact before integrating the real API, which not only saved resources but also provided a smooth development experience.
+A noteworthy component of my development workflow for the IP Address Tracker involved employing a mock server to emulate API responses.
+This approach enabled me to advance the application's development while avoiding the expenditure of credits from the actual IP Geolocation API provided by IPify.
+By utilizing a mock server, I was able to maintain efficient progress and verify the application's functionality prior to the integration of the live API, thereby conserving resources and facilitating a streamlined development process.